natecostello/van_two_point_oh/blog/2022-6-16-wakespeed-testing/wakespeed-testing.md

 	# source: [vecteezy]
 	# url: url
 ---

-**TLDR:** The APS alternator performs pretty close to advertised performance but requires driving or high idle to supply power.
-It will not source power under normal idle speed.
+**TLDR: The APS alternator performs pretty close to advertised performance but requires driving or higher than nominal idle to supply power.
+If you are looking for serious charge capability we'd recommend this product.**<!--excerpt-->

 ## Firmware and Settings